awslabs/aws-sdk-rust/sdk/gamelift/README.md

 __About this API Reference__

-This reference guide describes the low-level service API for Amazon GameLift.
-With each topic in this guide, you can find links to language-specific SDK guides and the AWS CLI reference.
+This reference guide describes the low-level service API for Amazon Web Services.
+With each topic in this guide, you can find links to language-specific SDK guides and the Amazon Web Services CLI reference.
 Useful links:
   - [GameLift API operations listed by tasks](https://docs.aws.amazon.com/gamelift/latest/developerguide/reference-awssdk.html)
   - [GameLift tools and resources](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-components.html)